deckchair-technicians/vicets/README.md

 * Schema can be separated from the class, and created without a class
 * Type safety ensure schema output matches intended field type
 * Provide some reassurance that if `x instanceof SomeDataClass`, then x conforms to the schema of SomeClass.
 Removes the need to consider whether `x` needs to be validated again.

+# How to run the tests in WebStorm

+Remember to add `--require require-ts-node.js` to Extra Mocha Options in the runner config screen